fido-device-onboard/docs-fidoiot/docs/client-sdk/client-sdk-reference-guide.md

 2. The Application initializes all FDO modules if required.
 The Application also initializes the SDK by calling the `fdo_sdk_init()` API and registers each module with the SDK by passing the module’s name and callback address to the SDK (in the `fdo_sdk_service_info_module` structure).
 3. The Application checks if FDO onboarding has been completed by calling the `fdo_sdk_get_status()` API.
 If the status `FDO_SDK_STATE_IDLE` is returned, onboarding has been completed and the Application goes to step 6.
 If not, the Application goes to step 4.
 4. The Application initiates FDO onboarding by calling the `fdo_sdk_run()` API.
 This call returns either a successful completion of onboarding or an error.
 If an error occurs, the Application will reset the device and retry the sequence, with some delay.
 On successful completion of onboarding, the Application goes to step 6.
-5. During the onboarding process, the SDK will call registered modules during the Service Info stage of the protocol.
+5. During the onboarding process, the SDK will call registered modules during the ServiceInfo stage of the protocol.
 This is done by calling the registered module callback.
 Details of this interaction are provided in the Figure 3.
 The onboarding process will succeed only if all module interactions at this stage are successful.
 6. The Application has successfully completed onboarding and continues normal operation of the device.

 The Application continues operating until the system is powered off or reset.
 On System restart, the preceding steps are re-executed.